Graduate School Application Materials

 Request official copies of your transcript from the Registrar’s Office and from every college you have attended (even if you were not awarded a degree).
 If you are sending a transcript before completing your degree, you will likely also be asked to provide a final transcript at the end of your last semester.

 Letters of Recommendation

 Graduate and professional schools and some employers, particularly in education or research, will request letters of recommendation.
-Three letters of recommendation is standard, but applicants should always check each school’s specific requirements.
+Three letters of recommendation are standard, but applicants should always check each school’s specific requirements.
 Most applicants request letters of recommendation from faculty for graduate and professional school and from a combination of faculty and previous employers/supervisors for employment.

-When asking someone to write a letter of recommendation, do so in person if at all possible and be sure to ask your recommenders early in the application process.
+When asking someone to write a letter of recommendation, do so in person if at all possible, and be sure to ask your recommenders early in the application process.
 Only ask individuals who know you well enough to write a meaningful reference.
-Provide your recommenders with appropriate details such as a transcript, resume/CV, example of your class work, or any accomplishments, special projects or promotions, and any relevant details on the graduate programs you are applying to.
+Provide your recommenders with appropriate details such as a transcript, resume/CV, example of your class work, or any accomplishments, special projects, or promotions, and any relevant details on the graduate programs you are applying to.
 Letters which are detailed and specific are usually more valuable to your candidacy.

 Some schools will require an interview for acceptance.
 If the school does not require an interview, it would still be advantageous to schedule a time to meet with a faculty member or chairperson of the department for which you are applying.
 This meeting will provide you with the opportunity to find out more information about the school and the program.
 Remember that the goal in any interview is to communicate to the interviewer that you are ready for and excited about their graduate program.